Djedefhor: Biography

-Djedefhor was a son of Pharaoh Khufu and half-brother of pharaohs Djedefre and Khafre.
+Djedefhor was a son of Khufu and half-brother of kings Djedefre and Khafre.
 Queen Meritites I is named in the tomb G 7220 of Djedefhor and it is possible she is his mother.

 He is mentioned on an inscription in Wadi Hammamat, his name appears in a cartouche, written after the names of Khufu, Djedefre and Khafre, preceding the name of another of his brothers, Baufra.
-There is no evidence that either Djedefhor or Baufra ruled as a pharaoh, even though only pharaohs' names were written in cartouches during the 4th dynasty.
+There is no evidence that either Djedefhor or Baufra ruled as a king, even though only kings' names were written in cartouches during the 4th dynasty.

 The Teachings of Djedefhor, a document of which only fragments remain, is attributed to him.
-Djedefhor seems to have been deified after his death.
-The wisdom text by Djedefhor was written as advice to his son, Prince Auibra.
+Djedefhor may have been deified after his death though this is disputed.